-Course Leader is appointed by the Head or Dean of an

-Credit Transfer The assignment of credit units toward the credit unit requirements of a degree on the basis of prior studies completed at an appropriate level as recognised by the University.
+Course Leader A Course Leader is appointed by the Head or Dean of an requirements of a degree on the basis of prior studies completed at an appropriate level as recognised by the University.
 Credit units for transfer are normally assigned based on specific courses that are equivalent in content and standard.

-Credit Unit Each course is assigned a number of credit units.
-A credit unit is earned by approximately forty to fifty hours of student work.
+Credit Transfer The assignment of credit units toward the credit unit unit is earned by approximately forty to fifty hours of student work.